Chiki-tella/Wireless-3D-Sprite-Control/README.md

-#Wireless 3D Sprite Control Using Arduino & Python
+🎮 Wireless 2D/3D Sprite Control Using Arduino & Python (Pygame) 🧩 Project Overview

-Project Overview:
-This project demonstrates real-time wireless control of a 3D sprite using an Arduino UNO equipped with an MPU6050 motion sensor and an HC-05 Bluetooth module.
-Sensor readings from the Arduino — including accelerometer and gyroscope data — are transmitted wirelessly to a Python application running the Ursina 3D engine, which updates the sprite’s position, rotation, and color dynamically.
+This project demonstrates real-time wireless control of a game sprite using an Arduino UNO and a joystick module, connected via an HC-05 Bluetooth module.
+Joystick readings from the Arduino — representing directional and button inputs — are transmitted wirelessly to a Python application built with Pygame, which updates the sprite’s position, rotation, and color dynamically.

-Key Features:
+⚙️ Key Features

-Real-time 3D sprite control via motion input
+Real-time sprite movement and rotation using joystick input

-Wireless communication using HC-05 Bluetooth module
+Wireless Bluetooth communication through HC-05

-Accelerometer and gyroscope integration via MPU6050
+Joystick integration for analog directional control and button press detection

-Dynamic color changes and rotation based on tilt
+Dynamic color and speed adjustments based on joystick values

-Fully modular Python code using Ursina for 3D visualization
+Modular Python–Arduino architecture using Pygame for visualization

-Safe serial handling to prevent port errors
+Safe serial communication handling to prevent port connection errors

-Technologies Used:
+🧠 Technologies Used

 Arduino UNO

-MPU6050 Motion Sensor
+Joystick Module (2-axis + button)

 HC-05 Bluetooth Module

 Python 3.13

-Ursina 3D Engine
+Pygame Library

-PySerial
+PySerial for Bluetooth communication

-How It Works:
+🔄 How It Works

-Arduino reads motion data from MPU6050.
+The Arduino reads analog values from the joystick’s X and Y axes and the digital button pin.

-Data is transmitted wirelessly via HC-05 to a paired PC.
+These values are transmitted wirelessly via the HC-05 Bluetooth module to the PC.

-Python script reads Bluetooth data and updates a 3D sprite in real-time.
+A Python (Pygame) script reads the data over the serial port.

-Sprite movement, rotation, and color reflect the Arduino’s orientation.
+The sprite’s movement, rotation, and color in the Pygame window respond in real time to joystick input.

-Use Cases:
+💡 Use Cases

-Educational demonstration of wireless sensor control

-Motion-controlled gaming prototypes
+Wireless game control prototypes

+Educational demonstrations for serial and Bluetooth communication

-Interactive visualization projects
+Interactive robotics and visualization projects

+Real-time control experiments

-Getting Started:
+🚀 Getting Started

-Pair HC-05 Bluetooth module with your PC.
+Pair the HC-05 Bluetooth module with your computer.

-Upload the Arduino sketch to your Arduino UNO.
+Upload the provided Arduino sketch that reads joystick data.

-Run the Python script to visualize and control the 3D sprite.
+Run the Python (Pygame) script to visualize the sprite’s motion.

+Move the joystick — watch the sprite move, rotate, and change color wirelessly in real time!